Inflore

 Inflore is a national level two-day management fest conducted by Rajagiri Centre for Business Studies.
 Inflore is a combination of management and non-management events.
 The word takes its origins from the French language and Infloré means 'To bloom'.
 The fest happens on the RCBS campus, Kakkanad every year with different themes.
 The Inflore is fully managed by students under the guidance of faculty members.

+Infloré 2026

+The 20th edition of Infloré, a national-level management fest organized by Rajagiri Centre for Business Studies, is scheduled to be held on 16 and 17 January 2026 at the Kakkanad campus.
+The fest continues to feature a mix of management and non-management events, attracting student participation from across the country.

+For the 2026 edition, ticketing and registration were handled by MakeMyPass.

 Infloré 2023

 Infloré 23 is the 19th edition of the grand annual management fest which is set to take place on 13 and 14 October 2023.
 It will comprise 16 Management and Non-Management events for Undergraduate and Postgraduate students.
 The theme for Infloré 23 is "Bellona: Viva España Verde" which symbolizes the Goddess of War.
 The theme was unveiled by the film crew of the upcoming Malayalam movie "Theepori Benny".
 The event was organized at the RBS auditorium on the Rajagiri valley campus, Kakkanad.
 The flag drop drown event which has become a recent tradition among the students was initiated by the film crew of Malayalam movie 'Kasargold'.